ptruppel/GPSGeigerCounter/README.md

 # GPS Geiger Counter Project

 The code on this respository is for the use of a GPS Geiger Counter.
-This project was performed from fall 2018 to spring 2019 as a freshman project in the inVenTs studio.
+This project was performed from fall 2018 to spring 2019 as a freshman project in the InVenTs Studio.
 All code, trial runs, and documents are included on this repository.

 Parts:

-Arduino Compatable Gieger Counter
+Arduino Compatible Geiger Counter

-Arduino UNO (in studio or order more)
+Arduino UNO

 Ultimate GPS Datalogger